Dyphis/dyphis.github.io/_pages/about.md

   - /about.html
 ---

-I earned my master's degree at the University of Adelaide (UOA).
-I was fortunate to be supervised by [Dr. Lingqiao Liu](https://researchers.adelaide.edu.au/profile/lingqiao.liu#my-research) at UOA.
-Before I came to Adelaide, I spent about three years of unforgettable life at the University of Tasmania (UTAS) doing my bachelor's degree (honours) under the supervision of Dr Benjamin Millar.
+I graduated from the University of Adelaide with a master's degree (UOA).
+I had the good fortune to have [Dr. Lingqiao Liu](https://researchers.adelaide.edu.au/profile/lingqiao.liu#my-research) as my supervisor at UOA.
+I spent around three years of my life, studying for my bachelor's degree (honors) at the University of Tasmania (UTAS) under the direction of Dr. Benjamin Millar, before moving to Adelaide.

-My research interests are natural language processing (NLP), knowledge-based NLP, AI music and explainable AI.
+My research interests are natural language processing (NLP), knowledge-based NLP, AI music generation and explainable AI.

 Actually, I am not a cs student at the beginning (I am doing communication engineering at UTAS).
 When I took a course called "Computational Intelligence", I was amazed by those powerful ML algorithms.
-Especially when I saw the accomplishment of AlphaGo, I made up my mind to also build a game AI by myself.
-With the guidance of Dr Benjamin Millar, I spent a year building a Mahjong AI.
+Especially when I saw the great accomplishment of AlphaGo, I made up my mind to also build a game AI by myself.
+Under the guidance of Dr Benjamin Millar, I spent a year building a Mahjong AI.

-After I graduated from UTAS and obtained my honours degree, I came to UOA to continue studying AI.
+I came to UOA to continue my studies in AI after receiving my honours degree from UTAS.
 I got professional training in machine learning (ML) and finished an interesting but challenging research project -- AI music generation under the supervision of [Dr. Lingqiao Liu](https://researchers.adelaide.edu.au/profile/lingqiao.liu#my-research).

 As I dive deep into machine learning, I gradually realize the importance of the explainability and reliability of AI.
 My research goal is to build not only powerful but also explainable AI.